Ivyzie/Simple-DallE/README.md

 Open cmd and ssh to serveo.net, pretty cool website
 > **`ssh -R 80:localhost:<YOUR-PORT> serveo.net`**
 > copy paste the url in the cmd

+## Fun fact:
+I did not write a single line of code, everything was from Claude 3.5 Sonnet and GPT4.